 Incidentally: If you scroll down further in the Covert History site and you will also find conclusive documentary evidence that Clay Shaw, the only man charged in the assassination, was a well-paid CIA contract agent.
 Shaw denied under oath that he worked in any way for the CIA.

-: Writer Gary Buell also revives an old interview from 1977 in which Frank Sturgis, the infamous Watergate burglar, insists that Deep Throat was actually Robert Bennett -- then of CIA, now of Capitol Hill.
+Stuck in the 1970s: Writer Gary Buell also revives an old interview from 1977 in which Frank Sturgis, the infamous Watergate burglar, insists that Deep Throat was actually Robert Bennett -- then of CIA, now of Capitol Hill.
 This was also my own belief.
 As you will recall, Jim Hougan, author of Secret Agenda, also fingered Bennett, and continued to do so even after Mark Felt "outed" himself.
 The opening words of the '77 article are of some interest:

 Watergate burglar Frank Sturgis said yesterday the CIA planned the break-in because high officials felt the then-President Nixon was becoming too powerful and was overly interested in the assassination of President Kennedy.